IT Project Manager Insurance

 Why do IT project managers need business insurance?

 IT project managers are responsible for the success of a project, and can take the blame when something goes wrong.
-E&O insurance covers legal costs if a client sues over a missed deadline or poor results.
-Other policies help pay for workplace injuries, data breaches, and common accidents.
+Business insurance covers costs related to breach of contract, IP disputes, data breaches, and injuries.
+You'll likely need coverage to sign contracts with clients and comply with state laws.

 IT project manager organizing project plan.